godotengine/godot-docs/classes/class_decal.rst

 | *Getter*  | get_distance_fade_length()      |
 +-----------+---------------------------------+

 The distance over which the Decal fades (in 3D units).
 The Decal becomes slowly more transparent over this distance and is completely invisible at the end.
+Higher values result in a smoother fade-out transition, which is more suited when the camera moves fast.

 ----